 - Streets of Rage 3.
 This installment is much harder than the previous two, and the game won't let you continue to Stage 5 and beyond if you play on the easiest difficulty.
 Which is strange, though, because the Easy setting is actually the Japanese version's Normal setting.

 - Metroid Prime 2: Echoes.
 A lot of people never beat the Boost Guardian.
-The worlds were huge and pretty much all of the bosses were hard, and Dark Aether didn't help the situation much either.
-Many of the enemies are harder as well, and the beam ammo system only made matters worse.
-To top it all off, unlike the original and Corruption, Echoes was the only game to never grant Samus immunity to Phazon, despite spreading it around Dark Aether like it was going out of style.
-Also unlike Prime 1 and 3, its late-game Fetch Quest cannot be done ahead except for two of the nine Sky Temple Keys, so it can only be completed by spending a painstaking amount of time backtracking.
+The worlds are huge and several bosses are hard, and Dark Aether doesn't help the situation much either.
+Many of the enemies are harder as well, and the beam ammo system only increases the difficulty.
+And unlike the original and Corruption, Echoes is the only game to never grant Samus immunity to Phazon, despite spreading it around Dark Aether like it was going out of style.
+Also unlike Prime 1 and 3, its late-game Fetch Quest cannot be done ahead except for three of the nine Sky Temple Keys, so it can only be completed by spending a painstaking amount of time backtracking.

 - Left 4 Dead 2 is a lot more difficult than the previous game for most players.
 Zombies are now everywhere you go instead of being scattered or appearing with hordes, new special infected makes old strategies like camping or being in narrow halls a bad idea, crescendos are now "run from point A to point B" in order to stop hordes from coming forever, one finale now has two Tanks appearing at the same time, and the survivor AI players are so bad that it makes the experience even more frustrating.
 Anyone who was used to playing Advanced or Expert in the first game will be in for a rude awakening if they try to play on those difficulties off the bat in the sequel.
 On top of this, the AI Director is even more of a prick than it was in the first game.
 With all the new special infected, it's possible to be gang banged by having a Jockey pounce you, then being snatched up by a Charger and pushed into a Spitter's acid patch for more damage.
 If that wasn't bad enough, try some maps where the AI Director will say "fuck you" and toss a Witch or a Tank right in front of the safe room.